 Climate has a significant influence on the vineyards, grapes, and wine made from those grapes for any particular wine-growing region.
-As discussed below, Sebastopol Hills's climate distinguishes it from other regions and materially influences the wine made from the grapes grown there.
+As discussed below, the Sebastopol Hills climate is distinguishable from other regions and materially influences the wine made from the grapes grown there.